natalkaya/restful-booker-tests/README.md

 API tests for [Hotel booking endpoints](https://restful-booker.herokuapp.com/apidoc/index.html#api-Booking-GetBookings) have been added for the following endpoints:
 - CreateBooking
-- DeleteBooking (not working in auto tests, need debugging)
+- DeleteBooking
 - GetBookingById
 - GetBookings
 - PartialUpdateBooking (TBD)

+Tests check JSON content-type.
+XML and query params can be added in the future

 Healthcheck is being executed before running the tests